mdenomy/three-breaths/content/posts/redefining-relationship-with-no.md

 We had a lot of stuff we were on the hook for, stuff that we had agreed was "the most important work".
 Now something had come in through a side door and the team was off script.
 I don't like working this way.
 I wanted to put out the fire and get the team back on to what we agreed on.
 I made a command decision and said we aren't doing it, we had other things we had to get done.
 It would have been a fun, mirthful thing to do, but we had more important stuff to do

 I felt like I did the right thing.
-I was wrong
+I was wrong.

 Later that day, I followed up with the person originating the request, figuring a simple "Hey, I know that would have been a fun thing to do.
 Sorry we couldn't fit it in, maybe next year (cause it literally was a seasonal thing)".
 Their answer surprised me.